bsebesta/portfolio-v2/content/notes/common-interview-questions-answers.md

 ## What's my greatest weakness?
 Spring allergies, probably.

 But my _other_ greatest weakness?
 As mentioned above, I'm natively an ideas guy, not a "details person."
 Getting past the big ideas and conversations to actually *doing* polished high-fidelity screens, to detailed quantitative analysis, or to final drafts can be difficult for me.
-But I've found tricks, reframes, and [jigs]({{< relref "jigs-managing-complexity.md" >}}) that help me get into it.
+But I've found tricks and reframes that help me get into it.
 And it's so much easier if the big picture stuff's in place and there's a regular cadence of showing things with users.

 If there's one part of the technical work I DO enjoy, it's coding.
 I can get lost in code for hours, and I wonder if I should have been a developer.
 But design is still worthwhile to me.
 I don't aspire to be merely an academic, or a technician.
 Instead, I want to be a craftsman-philosopher: building the right things, in the right way, with a product that's both good-looking and functional.